What are your hours?

 Will my child be “missing out” by only attending half day?

 Not at all.
 All the students, be they in half day or full day, will follow the exact same curriculum.
 For those in the full day program, the length of playtime may be extended and some additional enrichment may be offered.
 Keep in mind that there will be nap time (or quiet time) in the 3-year old program and the opportunity to do the same in the junior kindergarten in the afternoons.
-We also hope to add a few specialists to the afternoon roster.
-Once all the children begin senior kindergarten, we are confident they will more or less be aligned socially and academically.
+There is an added specialist in the afternoon roster.

 If my child has serious allergies, do I need to worry about lunch time in the full day programs?